YanuG/clickable-flags/README.md

 # clickable-flags

-Simple electron app that responses to user click events to display or remove flags.
+Simple electron app that responses to a user click events to display or remove flags.

 ## Project setup
 ```